 Environmental Resource Mitigation Measures Water Resources Prepare and implement a Stormwater Pollution Prevention Plan that addresses measures to reduce erosion and runoff and stabilize disturbed areas.
 Implement pollution and erosion control measures prior to construction and maintain them throughout the duration of the Proposed Action.
 Store construction vehicles or equipment at least 50 feet from any stream or wetland or use secondary containment systems as necessary.
 Locate refueling and servicing operations where spilled material cannot enter natural or manmade drainage conveyances (e.g., ditches, catch basins, ponds, wetlands, streams, and pipes).
 Use pumps, funnels, absorbent pads, and drip pans when fueling or servicing vehicles.
 Keep spill response materials on site and with equipment.
 Maintain vehicles and equipment in good working order to prevent oil and fuel leaks.
 Ensure that temporary travel routes would avoid waterbodies and wetlands, whenever possible.
 Flag or stake wetland boundaries in the vicinity of construction areas and ensure these areas are avoided during construction.
 Locate tensioning sites at least 50 feet from streams or wetlands when possible.
-Place erosion control materials around the work area when working within 25 feet of wetlands.
+Locate erosion control materials around the work area when working within 25 feet of wetlands.
 Remove and stabilize material in an upland area, as needed Require a BPA environmental specialist to meet with contractors and inspectors in the field and visit wetlands or Waters of the United States near or within construction areas to review mitigation measures and any permit requirements.
+Inspect and maintain access roads, culverts, and other facilities after construction to ensure the proper function and nominal erosion levels.
 Vegetation Cut or crush vegetation, rather than blade, in areas that would remain vegetated, to maximize the ability of native plants to resprout and maintain soil integrity.
 Soils would be prepared if needed prior to seeding.
 Implement restoration or stabilization actions as soon as possible after ground disturbing activities.
 Prior to seeding, prepare soils through decompaction, if needed.
 Reseed all disturbed areas as soon as possible after construction, with an appropriate seed mix that is discussed with and agreed upon with landowners.
 Native seed mixes would be used where appropriate and effective.
 Periodically inspect reseeded sites to verify adequate growth.
 If necessary, implement contingency measures to ensure adequate growth and vegetation cover.
 Equip all vehicles with basic fire-fighting equipment, including extinguishers and shovels, to potentially put out small fires.
 Reduce disturbance areas associated with structure replacement to a 50-foot by 50-foot (0.06 acre) area where special status plants occur (structures 4/4, 4/5, 5/1, and 14/4), if possible.